Great Indian restaurants in Montréal

 India Rosa

-India Rosa’s decor sets the tone for these restaurants that combines traditional flavours with a modern twist.
+India Rosa’s decor sets the tone for these restaurants that combine traditional flavours with a modern twist.
 Whether you’re there for brunch, cocktail hour or dinner, the menu is made up of delectably colourful sharing plates and specialties from their tandoor.
 Don’t skip the unique signature cocktails.

 Le Super Qualité